-Bay windows projecting over the sidewalk of a public thoroughfare must have 12 feet of height clearance, 8 feet in clearance from the curbline, and comply with all Town Bylaws.
+Bay windows projecting over the sidewalk of a public street shall have 12 feet of height clearance, 8 feet in clearance from the curbline, and comply with all Town Bylaws.

-A gallery is an attached cantilevered shed or lightweight colonnade within the Building Frontage Zone or overlapping the public sidewalk and providing shelter for pedestrians.
-A gallery projecting over the public sidewalk must have 12 feet of clearance, 8 feet in clearance from the curbline, and comply with all Town Bylaws.
+A gallery is an attached cantilevered shed or lightweight colonnade within the Building Frontage Zone or overlapping the sidewalk of a public street and providing shelter for pedestrians.
+A gallery projecting over the sidewalk of a public street shall have 12 feet of clearance, 8 feet in clearance from the curbline, and comply with all Town Bylaws.

 - 3. Parklets.
-A parklet is a temporary Furnishing & Utility Zone treatment that typically extend out from the sidewalk at the level of the curb to the width of the adjacent onstreet parking space.
+A parklet is a temporary treatment that typically extends out from the sidewalk at the level of the curb to the width of the adjacent on-street parking lane.
 They are intended to enhance the pedestrian environment and provide outdoor amenity space where desirable.
 Parklets may be allowed with a permit from the Board of Selectmen under the following standards: - a.
 Parklets may be used for public seating, food trucks and carts, bike corrals, exercise stations, pop up stores and other temporary retail venders, and other amenities. - b.
-Parklets must occupy the full width of the parking lane they extend into. - c.
-When a bike lane is present, parklets must be set back so that they do not interfere with travel on the bike lane. - d.
-Parklets must be setback at least 50 feet from the corner of a street. - e.
-Parklets require the approval of the DPW Director. - f.
+Parklets shall occupy the full width of the parking lane they extend into. - c.
+When a bike lane is present, parklets shall be set back so that they do not interfere with travel on the bike lane. - d.
+Parklets shall be setback at least 50 feet from the corner of a street. - e.
 The PEDB may adopt specific design standards and guidelines for parklets.